rasta-mouse/SharpC2-Docs/docs/source/getting-started.rst

    PS C:\Users\Daniel\Desktop> cd .\Client_1.0.0.1_Test\
    PS C:\Users\Daniel\Desktop\Client_1.0.0.1_Test> .\Client_1.0.0.1_x64.msix

 The installer is signed with my own key.
-Should you want to build with your own key, see the ``Building`` page.
+Should you want to build with your own key, see the `building`_ page.

 .. image:: /images/getting-started/installer.png